-For painting with the roller, pour about 4 ounces of paint into the tray.
+To paint using a roller, pour about four ounces of paint into the tray.
 Gently dab the roller in the paint and roll up the paint and down the tray's slope a couple of times.
 It will help spread the paint onto the roller pad.

 6. Sand the first coat

 You can achieve a much smoother coating if you opt to sand and paint one last time.
 Sanding the paint coat brings down bumps and inconsistencies introduced by the roller or brush.

 Using 220-grit sandpaper, sand lightly by hand or attach the paper to the orbital sander and then operate lightly through the surface.
 Don't use pressure on the sander other than the weight of the sander.

 After sanding, gently remove the dust from the surface.

 7. Paint second coat

 Apply a last coat of paint using a brush or roller as you want.
 This will be the final coat, so be careful not to make any mistakes here.
 Allow the paint to dry overnight or more before using it.

 8. Apply a Sealant

 Applying a sealant is essential to protect the underlying layer.
 It will protect your work from flaking or peeling.
 You will find many types of sealers in the market, choose as per your need.

 You can choose from gloss, matte, satin, and a lot more.
-It is up to you whether you want to use spray or brush sealer.
+It is up to you whether you want to use spray sealer or brush sealer.
 Both have different application methods, but the results are the same.

 Apply a thin coat of the sealant and allow it to dry.
 Now you have your finished and sealed furniture ready.

 Best Practices for Sanding:

-The best suggestion for sanding between coats is to begin with, coarser grit sandpaper and follow this up with medium grit, then complete with a fine-grit sandpaper.
+The best suggestion for sanding between coats is to start with coarser grit sandpaper, follow up with medium grit, and complete with fine-grit sandpaper.